 So ACH transactions sound pretty interesting, right?
 You can send funds between bank accounts, and that’s cost-effective and useful.
 However, building your own infrastructure to handle processing bank transfers, rejections and corrections can be costly when navigating compliance and security requirements.
 With Dwolla, we make integrating ACH payments into your platform easy and seamless, and we help you manage fraud and compliance considerations.

-We have a wide variety of partners leveraging Dwolla in innovative ways to bake ACH payments into their platform:
+We have a wide variety of customers leveraging Dwolla in innovative ways to bake ACH payments into their platform: